conwetlab/ckanext-datarequests/README.md

 ``http[s]://[CKAN_HOST]:[CKAN_PORT]/api/action/[ACTION_NAME]``

-Here you have a brief description of it:
+Here you have a brief description of all the implemented actions:

 #### `datarequest_create(context, data_dict)`
 Action to create a new dara request.
 The function checks the access rights of the user before creating the data request.
 If the user is not allowed, a `NotAuthorized` exception will be risen.